mikroe/OpenTracker/README.md

 This repository will be shutdown soon.
 Open Source development moved to https://github.com/geolink/opentracker

 Please update your bookmarks.
+This change will not affect current web interface tracking.
 We are sorry for any incontinence.

 ---